mikeyindev/expensify/README.md

 **Click [here](https://expensify-it.herokuapp.com/) to see the app in action!**

-Babel configurations can be found in `.babelrc`
+Babel configurations can be found in `.babelrc`.
+ESLint configurations can be found in `.eslintrc`.
 Webpack configurations can be found in `webpack.config.js`.

 # Dependencies

 [Babel](https://babeljs.io/) - JavaScript transpiler that converts ES6 to plain vanilla JavaScript.

-[babel-eslint](https://github.com/babel/babel-eslint) - Lints Babel code not supported by ESLint.

 [babel-polyfill](https://babeljs.io/docs/en/babel-polyfill.html) - Provides polyfills necessary for a full ES2015+ environment on different browsers.